MS Biomedical Engineering

 Apply Now!

-The following minimum preparation is recommended:
+The following preparatory courses are recommended:

 • Biology – one semester